 What is the expected wage for a nursing graduate?

-Keep in mind that these figures only represent average salaries; when you pursue a career in nursing, your earning potential goes far beyond average.
-For example, if you go on to pursue a specialised or senior position, such as a nurse anaesthetist, the average salaries for this role fall between AU$105,000 and $130,000 per year.
+Keep in mind that these figures only represent average salaries.
+When you pursue a career in nursing, your earning potential goes far beyond average.
+For example, let’s say you go on to pursue a specialised or senior position, such as a nurse anaesthetist.
+The average salaries for this role fall between AU$105,000 and $130,000 per year.
 Similarly, orthopaedic nurses can earn up to AU$120,000 per year.

-In short, as you advance through your career, there’s no doubt that you’ll have plenty of opportunities to increase your earnings and improve your financial wellbeing.
+In short, as you advance through your career, you’ll have plenty of opportunities to increase your earnings and improve your financial wellbeing.